-As I sit (or lie) waiting, I often repeat to myself: “He works for me”; or “She works for me.”
+To remind myself of who works for whom, while I'm waiting, I often repeat to myself: “He works for me”; or “She works for me.”
 I also practice mindful attention to what’s around me as a way to take my mind off any anxiety about the upcoming interaction.
 I’ve found that every setting is interesting if I bring all my senses to bear on it.
-This mindfulness practice helps to keep me from feeling intimidated about the upcoming interaction with the doctor because I can’t simultaneously be paying careful attention to what’s presenting itself to my senses and, at the same time, be worried about the future.
+This mindfulness practice helps to keep me from feeling intimidated about the upcoming interaction with the doctor because I can’t simultaneously be paying careful attention to what’s presenting itself to my senses and, at the same time, be worried about the upcoming interaction.

 I take my husband whenever I can.
 His presence is helpful for several reasons.
 I feel less intimidated because I know I have an ally with me.
 I’ve also noticed that when doctors see him, rightly or wrongly, they become more attentive to what I’m saying and are also more forthcoming with information and explanations.

-Finally, on the way home, I get a second opinion on how the appointment went: Did I feel listened to?
+And, on the way home, I get a second opinion on how the appointment went: Did I feel listened to?
 Did the doctor involve me in the decision-making?
-Was he or she open to treating a “can’t give you a pill and fix you” patient?

 You need not take a partner.
 Take your adult child or a cousin or a friend.
 Tell them ahead of time what you’re hoping to get out of the appointment and what you’d like them to be looking out for on your behalf.
-An extra pair or ears and eyes…and an extra brain…has been invaluable in helping me to not feel intimidated by even the most curt and brusque of doctors.
-For one thing, after the appointment, my husband can confirm that what I perceived as less than caring treatment was not in my imagination.
-This validation enables me to stop second-guessing myself.
-In fact, it encourages me to treat myself with compassion over a disappointment that was not my fault.
+If the appointment didn't go well, they can confirm your sense that you received less than caring treatment.
+This validates your perception that what went on in the examining room was not your fault.

 All in all, with my list, I feel like an equal participant in the interaction and, that alone, is an effective counter to feeling intimidated.